-The Audire program runs September through May and takes three years to complete.
-Classes meet once a month on Saturdays from 9:30 a.m. to 4:30 p.m.
-Each year of the program includes an instructional retreat weekend in November and a contemplative retreat weekend in June.
+The Audire class year runs September through June and the program takes three years to complete.
+For seven of those months, classes meet via Zoom one Saturday per month from 9:00 a.m. to 4:00 p.m.
+In addition, the class year includes three retreat weekends (September, January and June).
 The second and third years of the program include a supervised internship.

 - Foster self-awareness